slipiszko/DesignnHub/README.md

 The next vision for DesignnHub is to continue adding new features such as Q&A platform, community to allow users get connected in a meaningful way.

-A Rails app generated along with Javascript, Pundit and PostgreSQL.
+A Rails app generated with Javascript, Pundit and PostgreSQL.
 Created in Melbourne during [Le Wagon coding bootcamp](https://www.lewagon.com).

 ### Prerequisites